 Sometimes the abundance of work to be done make me wanna weep silently surrounded by trees.
 But I do love my job, and in years, working with eCommerce businesses, dancing around the Pareto principle, and falling asleep in the middle of 15k+ list of keywords, I’ve devised some effective strategies organically boosting SEO.
 One of the best strategies I’d like to share with you is knotted around a keyword research and a competitors research.
 It has a massive impact on organic traffic.
 One of it’s biggest advantages is that it saves time tremendously.

 But before we even start I’d like to say a few words about semantic core.
 We know that our site’s semantic core is much like our planetary one – center of attraction.
 It’s our central point of traffic.
 Expand it and you’ll increase the attraction.
 But if gravity is merciless force attracting anything within its reach, your site’s pull should be more selective.
 We all know that building our semantic core is labor-intensive task.
 You can’t just fill it with Google keywords tool.
 On top of that, the only way to succeed is to constantly expand it, and here comes the hateful time-consumer that is keyword research.

 This step by step guide is about how you can select pages and keywords those pages contain that can be easily pushed to the top of organic search and gather you more targeted traffic.

 I’ll show you how you can use your competitors’ success to your ow advantage and how to easily identify your under-performing pages.

 - Step #1.
 Identify Missing Keywords and Pages with Potential

-Run your domain through Serpstat keyword research tool.
+Go to Serpstat and type your domain in search box.
 (As our example I’ll use Kikolani.com):

 The reason I’m using this tool is because it can analyze and compare URLs like they were domains.
 We’ll use URL analyzing abilities of this tool later, now it’s time for the next step.
 In “SEO Research” section of the tool click on “Tree View” option: